Narrative Exposure Treatment: Integrating an evidence-based trauma intervention with residential substance abuse treatment for adolescents (TOWER-NET)

 Life Experiences and Health Behaviors in Young Adulthood

-The purpose of this study is to understand the association between college students’ life experiences- particularly stressful or upsetting life experiences- and health behaviors such as physical exercise and substance use.
-The results of this study are to help further our understanding of how people who have experienced a variety of life events engage in different kinds of health behaviors.
+The purpose of this study was to understand the association between college students’ life experiences- particularly stressful or upsetting life experiences- and health behaviors such as physical exercise and substance use.
+The results of this study were helped further our understanding of how people who have experienced a variety of life events engage in different kinds of health behaviors.

 Project STAR (Study of Teen Alcohol Risk)

-The purpose of the proposed study is to test the efficacy of a two-item question screening measure to identify risk for alcohol-related problems in a sample of adolescents admitted for acute psychiatric care at Erie County Medical Center.
-Further, this study seeks to determine how risk may relate to psychological distress and other health-related behaviors.
-Adolescence is a high risk time for a number of negative outcomes, including delinquency, risky sexual behavior, sexual victimization, and substance use.
-For some youth, ongoing mental health concerns may result in acute psychiatric treatment before the age of 18.
-Recently, the National Institute on Alcohol Abuse and Alcoholism has developed a brief, 2-item screening measure that can be used in the early identification of alcohol problems and other risk behaviors.
-This brief measure offers considerable promise in the early detection of alcohol and other health risks, however, it has not yet been validated for use with adolescents in a medical setting.
+The purpose of the proposed study was to test the efficacy of a two-item question screening measure to identify risk for alcohol-related problems in a sample of adolescents admitted for acute psychiatric care at Erie County Medical Center.
+Further, this study sought to determine how risk may relate to psychological distress and other health-related behaviors.

 Alcohol Information Processing Following Experiential Exposure

-In two separate studies, this research seeks to examine causal pathways through which PTSD and trauma cues affect alcohol-related information processing in college students.
-Both studies will examine the impact of trauma cue exposure on alcohol-related cognitions.
-The first study will evaluate the impact of trauma cue exposure and PTSD on interference in processing alcohol-related information, using a modified Stroop task.
-The second study will evaluate the impact of cue exposure and PTSD on the evaluation (positive or negative associations) of alcohol-related information, using an implicit association test.
-Knowledge derived from these studies will inform interventions designed to alter positive alcohol beliefs so as to decrease drinking on college campuses.
-Data collection has begun, and will continue through 2014.
-Funded by a grant from the National Institute on Alcohol Abuse and Alcoholism.
+In two separate studies, this research sought to examine causal pathways through which PTSD and trauma cues affect alcohol-related information processing in college students.
+Both studies examined the impact of trauma cue exposure on alcohol-related cognitions.
+The first study evaluated the impact of trauma cue exposure and PTSD on interference in processing alcohol-related information, using a modified Stroop task.
+The second study evaluated the impact of cue exposure and PTSD on the evaluation (positive or negative associations) of alcohol-related information, using an implicit association test.
+This study was funded by a grant from the National Institute on Alcohol Abuse and Alcoholism.

 Life Experiences Assessment Project (LEAP)